MS Viking Grace: Cabins

-From plan to contract
+Background

 Viking Line had been planning new ships on the route from Turku to Stockholm for a long time.
 The route had been trafficked by the ships MS Isabella and MS Amorella, both built in the late 1980s.

 Viking Line designed advanced technical solutions for the Turku - Mariehamn - Stockholm route.
 According to the chief technical officer Kaj Jansson, the intent was to design fast ships with narrow hulls, which would travel lightly in the water and whose environmental effects would be minimal.

 Viking Line was already in negotiations in 2009 with the Finnish natural gas company Gasum about using LNG as fuel for the new ship.
 Viking Line's CEO at the time Nils-Erik Eklund said that LNG was the fuel of the future in ship traffic and that Viking Line had been investigating it for a long time.
 Still in 2009 Eklund declined to comment whether the new ship would use LNG, one of the reasons being the development of its price.
 Still he emphasised that LNG would offer significant ecological benefits.
 For the use of LNG, a new LNG terminal would be built in Naantali or in the Pansio harbour area in Turku.

 In January 2010 Mikael Backman said that Viking Line was in negotiations with nine shipyards.
 Answers for the offer requests were awaited during the spring.
 In the same interview Backman said that Viking Line would decide on the order during 2010.
 He emphasised that it was not the intent to build a ship similar to MS Amorella but instead a fully different, significantly larger ship.
 Making larger ships would also cause renovation work with Viking Line's Turku and Stockholm terminals so they could handle increased passenger traffic.
 The second level of the Turku terminal would be expanded, the passenger bridges would be elevated and the harbour would possibly have a new parking house.
 Backman also said that Viking Line would be happy to choose the Turku shipyard, even if the price was higher than with competing shipyards.
 However, supports received by competing shipyards gave them an advantage in the pricing contest.